The Cradle Will Rock: Cradle Will Rock

 In 1999 writer/director Tim Robbins wrote a semi-fictional film recounting the original production of The Cradle Will Rock.
 The film, entitled Cradle Will Rock (without "The") blended the true history of Blitzstein's show with the creation (and subsequent destruction) of the original Diego Rivera mural Man at the Crossroads in the lobby of Rockefeller Center (the Rivera mural was actually destroyed in 1934).
 Several of the original actors from the 1937 production were included as characters in the film, notably Olive Stanton, John Adair, and Will Geer, while others were replaced by fictional characters.
 Leading man Howard da Silva was replaced by the fictional "Aldo Silvano" (John Turturro).
 Although Will Geer played Mr. Mister in the 1937 production, for the movie he was recast in the smaller role of the Druggist.
 The name of the actor who played Doctor Specialist in the original production is given to the fictional character "Frank Marvel" (Barnard Hughes), who plays Mr. Mister.

 The film's climax recreates scenes from the original, legendary performance of the show, performed by veteran Broadway performers Victoria Clark, Gregg Edelman, Audra McDonald, Daniel Jenkins, Erin Hill, and Chris McKinney.

 Robbins wrote a book, Cradle Will Rock: The Movie and the Moment, as a companion to the movie; it discusses the original show, his adaptation, and the filming of the motion picture.

 Recordings

 A slightly abridged version of Welles's 1937 Mercury Theatre production with narration by Blitzstein was recorded in April 1938 and released on the Musicraft label (number 18).
-It was the first original cast recording ever made.
+It was the first original Broadway cast recording ever made.
 A digital version of the Musicraft 78s is available through the Internet Archive.

 In December 1964 the recording was re-released in a limited-edition LP on the American Legacy Records label (T1001).